 As soon as you're done pouring the eggs in, remove the soup from the heat and pour it into soup bowls.
 Garnish with chopped green onions and serve.

 Not really.
-Before I made this soup for the first time, I conducted some online research, and boy, you would think that dropping a raw egg into a hot broth was rocket science!
+Before I made it for the first time, I conducted some online research, and boy, you would think that dropping a raw egg into a hot broth was rocket science!
 They really scared me into thinking it would be impossible.

-But I found it quite easy actually.
-Sure, you should expect to have to practice the technique a couple of times until you get it just right.
+But I found it quite easy, actually.
+Sure, you'll need to practice the technique a couple of times until you get it just right.
 But hey -- relax!
-Even when the consistency of the eggs is not exactly perfect, this soup is still delicious.
-I should know. 😉
+Even when the consistency of the eggs is not perfect, this soup is still delicious.

 If you don't have homemade chicken broth on hand, it's fine to use a store-bought one.
 My favorite store-bought chicken broth brand is Pacific Foods.
-It's very tasty, and the list of ingredients is fairly short.
+It's delicious, and the list of ingredients is fairly short.

 Whatever broth you choose, it's best NOT to use a low-sodium one in this recipe.
-While great as a base in many other recipes, it lacks flavor, and in this recipe, it's going to be noticeable.
+While great as a base in many other recipes, it lacks flavor, and in this recipe, it will be noticeable.

 This soup is perfect as a first course.
-It naturally works with Asian-style meals such as sweet and sour meatballs, but it's versatile enough to be served with almost any meal.
+It naturally works with Asian-style meals such as sweet and sour meatballs or soy sauce chicken, but it's versatile enough to be served with almost any meal.

 You can also serve a bowl of this soup as a light lunch, especially if you add tofu cubes to the soup after you've stirred the eggs into it.
 Another way to make it into a complete meal is to add cooked chicken cubes or tiny cooked meatballs.